-- Over 1 in 10 respondents cleaned their home daily since the COVID-19 pandemic started.
+- Over 1 in 10 respondents cleaned their home daily since March 2020.

 - Respondents who cleaned their house every day were more likely to feel productive.

-- 52% of respondents were inspired by social media to clean their house during the pandemic.
+- 52% of respondents were inspired by social media to clean their house.

-- 22% of respondents agreed cleaning helps them cope during the pandemic.
+- 22% of respondents agreed cleaning helps them cope during this period.

-- Nearly 1 in 5 respondents hadn’t cleaned their bathroom since the pandemic began.
+- Nearly 1 in 5 respondents hadn’t cleaned their bathroom since few weeks.

-We spoke to more than 1,000 people across both Europe and the U.S. and asked them these types of cleaning questions as well.
-They told us how often COVID-19 has encouraged them to disinfect and scrub, which parts of their homes are getting the most attention, and even how the process of tidying has helped them cope amidst a pandemic.
-If you're interested in preventing any further spread of the virus or seeing how others are staying clean in these times, keep reading.
+We spoke to more than 1,000 people across both Europe and the U.S. and asked them about cleaning questions.
+They told us how often COVID-19 has encouraged them to disinfect and scrub, which parts of their homes are getting the most attention, and even how the process of tidying has helped them cope.

 Cleaning has certainly picked up the pace in recent months.
-Nearly 70% of respondents said they had been cleaning their houses more since the pandemic took hold.
+Nearly 70% of respondents said they had been cleaning their houses more since March 2020.
 The vast majority said the process occurred at least two to three times per week, with 1 in 10 doing so every single day.
 And less than 1% of people said they hadn't cleaned at all since the pandemic began.
-High-risk households correlated with an increased likelihood of cleaning more frequently.
+Older Adults correlated with an increased likelihood of cleaning more frequently.
 This group was eight percentage points more likely to clean daily and six percentage points more likely to clean four to five times each week.

 People were cleaning so frequently, in fact, that over 1 in 4 respondents discontinued their home cleaning services.
 That said, the decision to cancel such a service could have been born out of a desire to socially distance or a desire to save money as well, considering the economic turmoil within which many have found themselves as of late.
 On average, cleaning the house themselves had cost 60 USD or 50 euros thus far.

-Even though the pandemic has been controversially called "the great equalizer," the disease clearly impacts those considered high risk more intensely.
 With regards to this study specifically, cleaning was one key piece of evidence for this disproportionate concern.
-Those who were considered high risk were more likely to clean more often, however, it was actually the high-risk women that took cleaning to the highest level.
-One in four high-risk women had cleaned every single day since the coronavirus began.
-That said, high-risk men were also cleaning very frequently and were more likely than women to clean four to five times each week, or nearly every day.
+Older Adults were likely to clean more often, however, it was actually the aged women that took cleaning to the highest level.
+One in four aged women had cleaned every single day since the March 2020.
+That said, aged men were also cleaning very frequently and were more likely than women to clean four to five times each week, or nearly every day.

 But cleaning actually did more than keep people calm – it also kept them productive.
 In fact, the more often respondents cleaned their homes, the more likely they were to report high levels of productivity.
 Considering the rise of working from home, productivity has become a central issue for newly remote workers.
-In addition to these productive perks, some research even suggests cleaner spaces help us to make smarter eating decisions –yet another great way to stay strong and healthy during a health crisis.
+In addition to these productive perks, some research even suggests cleaner spaces help us to make smarter eating decisions –yet another great way to stay strong.

 Before you bust out the broom, you should know that certain cleaning methods were more therapeutic than others.
 Overall, vacuuming was the task most beloved by respondents, while dusting and wiping counters were less so.
 That said, women were more likely than men to prefer organising over vacuuming.
 Folding laundry also ranked higher on their list than it did for men, who instead took to vacuuming and mopping more readily.